International Graduates – Requirements

 The professional liability insurance policy must be in accordance with section 14 of the Pharmacist and Pharmacy Technician Regulations.

-The policy certificate may be uploaded to the applicant’s registrant profile.
+The policy certificate must be uploaded at the time of application.
 If the policy certificate is not immediately available, a paid receipt showing the expiry date of the policy and the policy amount is accepted in the interim.

 Criminal Record Check